Bamboo アップグレード ガイド

 For more information about these directories, see Important Directories and Files.

-2. Download and install a new Bamboo instance
+2. Download and install a new Bamboo version

 To upgrade Bamboo, you must install a new Bamboo instance in a